paulshorey/NodeJS-BackAnd/README.md

 # Instructions

-npm install
+1) npm install

-edit security details
+2) edit security details

-* By creating a ".js" file somewhere on your filesystem, outside of the GIT repository or website root.
+  * Create a ".js" file somewhere on your filesystem, outside of the GIT repository or website root.
 Contents of this file should be: exports = { backand: { username: '', password: '', appname: '' } };

-* Create system variable to link to this file: export APP_CREDENTIALS_FILE="/Volumes/Media/WEB-APP/secret/all.js"

-* This variable is used by app.js to find the secret credentials
+  * Create system variable to link to this file.
+This variable is used by app.js to find the secret credentials Command line: export APP_CREDENTIALS_FILE="/Volumes/Media/WEB-APP/secret/all.js"

   * Alternatively, temporarily just type the credentials into app.js